mercywilliams160896/Indian_CisAB_Casereport/README.md

 <h2>Steps followed in the analysis of data
-<h3> Input files
+<h3> Input files <h3\>
-  <b> Raw sequencing outfiles (.fastq files - paired end).
+Raw sequencing outfiles (.fastq files - paired end).
 Samples underwent Whole Exome Sequencing (WES).
 <h3> Quality Control, Alignment and Variant Calling
-  <b> Read files were checked for their quality using FastQC and were subjected to alignment to reference genome (GRCh37/hg19) and variant calling using Illumina DRAGEN v3.4 Bio-IT platform
+Read files were checked for their quality using FastQC and were subjected to alignment to reference genome (GRCh37/hg19) and variant calling using Illumina DRAGEN v3.4 Bio-IT platform
 <h3> Variant annotation and filtering
-  <b> Compiled list of genetic variants were systematically annotated for their functional consequences from a range of computational tools using ANNOVAR
+Compiled list of genetic variants were systematically annotated for their functional consequences from a range of computational tools using ANNOVAR